B.Sc. (Honours) in Environmental Science

 Eligibility for Admission

-(1) A candidate must pass SSC/ equivalent and HSC/ equivalent examination from Science discipline/ group.
+(1) A candidate must pass SSC/equivalent and HSC/equivalent examination from Science discipline/ group as per the national curriculum.

 Old System New System (9-1 System)